Projective Integral Updates for High-Dimensional Variational Inference: Variational Fixed-Point Optimization

 but a much more efficient approach leverages loss gradients.

 A quadrature may be generally understood as a linear combination of linear functionals (e.g.~point-wise evaluations) that approximates another linear functional (e.g.~integration against the mean-field distribution).
 If the approximation is exact for some basis, then the quadrature must also be exact for the entire span by applying linearity.
 While the quadratures we have considered so far employ point-wise evaluations of a function, point-wise evaluations of the gradient also comprise linear functionals, $\nPa$ of them, and allow us to evaluate many basis coefficients simultaneously.
+Since we can write each basis function in \Cref{eq:gint,eq:hint} as derivatives,